-Graduated color symbology can be based on an attribute field in the dataset, or you can write an Arcade expression to generate numeric values to symbolize on.
+Graduated color symbology can be based on an attribute field in the dataset, or you can write an Arcade expression to generate numeric values on which to symbolize.

-- On the Symbology pane, choose the numeric field for the data to be mapped, or write an expression.
+- In the Symbology pane, choose the numeric field for the data to be mapped.

-To use an expression, click to open the Expression Builder dialog box.
+- Optionally click the expression button to open the Expression Builder dialog box.
 Write an expression and click Verify to validate it.
 Note that although an expression is valid, it may not return a valid numeric value.
-You can filter the Expression Builder dialog box to show only numeric fields to help prevent this.
+You can use the filter button on the Expression Builder dialog box to show only numeric fields to help prevent this.